 Our stock selection was the main driver of outperformance.
-The story of the quarter was our bank and insurance bonds seeing strong performance in the first two months of the year.
+The story of quarter was our bank and insurance bonds seeing strong performance in the first two months of the year.
 Our strategies continue to see value in financials - particularly subordinated debt, which offers good value and increased buying opportunities.
 The sector is also seeing continued issuance, keeping bonds attractively priced.
 It must be noted that this has slowed slightly in recent months, however, and some widening in the sector has seen us seek opportunities elsewhere.

 In the quarter, bonds from Close Brothers saw a strong recovery from the fourth quarter, when negative news headlines around car leasing fines had pushed prices lower.
-Elsewhere in banks, IG Group and subordinated bonds from Aberdeen, Barclays and Santander also contributed to performance.
+Elsewhere in banks, IG Group and subordinated bonds from Aberdeen also contributed to performance.
+In insurance, ongoing liability management exercises continued to provide opportunities - Legal & General saw strong performance in bonds that were bought back by the issuer as these were not capital efficient.

-Credit allocation was also positive in the quarter.
-For structured bonds, exposure to the sector was helpful as these bonds generally outperformed the market.
-Selection within the sector was mixed: our exposure to Thames Water was negative, as was the holding in student loans vehicle ICSL, while holdings in secured shopping centre debt from Intu and Trafford performed well - helped by not being interest rate sensitive and the uptick in consumer sentiment.
+Credit allocation was also positive in the guarter, with our large overweight to structured proving positive.
+Exposure to the structured sector was helpful as these bonds generally outperformed the market.
+Selection within the sector was mixed: our exposure to Thames Water was negative, while holdings in secured shopping centre debt from Intu and Trafford performed well - helped by not being interest rate sensitive and the uptick in consumer sentiment.